In this article...

 In this article, we explain how to change child support obligations when a child turns 18 in Illinois.
 We will explain how child support works in Illinois.
 We will answer the question, “Do I have to go to court to change my child support when my child turns 18 or graduates high school?”
 We will answer a reader question, “If I modify my child support order to remove payments for a child that turns 18, will the court modify payments for my other children?; if so, will the new Illinois child support guidelines be applied?”

 Child support typically terminates when a child reaches the age of 18 or graduates from high school.
 (To learn about child support for post-high school education, check out: Illinois Child Support and College Expenses).
-If there are multiple children covered by the child support order, child support should be reduced as each child reaches adulthood.
+If the child support order covers multiple children, child support should be reduced as each child reaches adulthood.

-Rather, in order to change child support obligations, the parent seeking to change the obligation must file a motion to modify child support with the court that has jurisdiction over the child support order.
+Instead, to change child support obligations, the parent seeking to change the obligation must file a motion to modify child support with the court that has jurisdiction over the child support order.
 Motions to modify child support require that the movant show a “substantial change in circumstances” that would warrant a modification of the order.
-A child turning 18 or graduating high school would certainly qualify as a substantial change in circumstances that would be grounds for reduction or termination of child support.
+A child turning 18 or graduating high school would undoubtedly qualify as a substantial change in circumstances that would be grounds for reduction or termination of child support.

-If the language of your child support order does not provide for automatic termination or reduction, then the obligor will have to file a motion to modify child support with the court in order to terminate or reduce child support when a child reaches 18 or graduates from high school.
+Suppose the language of your child support order does not provide for automatic termination or reduction.
+In that case, the obligor will have to file a motion to modify child support with the court in order to terminate or reduce child support when a child reaches 18 or graduates from high school.

-To learn more about how to modify a child support order, check out our article, Illinois Child Support Modification Explained.
+To learn more about modifying a child support order, check out our article, Illinois Child Support Modification Explained.

-As discussed above, child support orders entered prior to July 1, 2017 follow the old child Illinois child support guidelines and orders entered after that date follow the new guidelines.
-Interestingly, orders that were entered prior to July 1, 2017 under the old law that are now modified will apply the new guidelines when modifying the order.
+As discussed above, child support orders entered prior to July 1, 2017, follow the old Illinois child support guidelines, and orders entered after that date follow the new guidelines.
+Interestingly, orders that were entered prior to July 1, 2017, under the old law that is now modified will apply the new guidelines when modifying the order.
 However, the change in the law alone does not qualify as a “substantial change in circumstances” and does not in and of itself allow for modification of child support orders to apply the new guidelines.

 Bringing the conversation back to the subject at hand, if a child support order covers multiple children and if the language of the order does not provide that child support is not automatically reduced when one child reaches the age of 18, the obligor will have to file a motion to modify child support to reduce his or her child support payments in light of the fact that one of the children has reached adulthood.
 When this motion to modify child support is heard, the court will likely recalculate the remaining child support obligation pertaining to the other children based on the new guidelines, even if the original order was based on the old guidelines.